 U.S. citizens and Permanent Residents are typically eligible for Federal Student Loans.
 These loans have fixed interest rates, flexible repayment, loan forgiveness benefits, and generous deferment/forbearance options for economic hardship.
 We encourage students to exhaust federal loan options and to review private loan terms carefully before borrowing loans from private lenders.
 Families who intend to apply for a private loan should complete the Barnard Private Loan Certification Request Form online after they have submitted their application to a private lender.

 More information on private loans and the loan application procedures can be found on the Apply for Loan page.

-Barnard’s five month payment plan divides each semester's bill into 5 equal installments paid monthly on the first of each month.
+Barnard’s monthly payment plan divides each semester's bill into equal installments paid monthly on the first of each month.
 The payment plan is administered by a third party, Tuition Management Systems (TMS/Nelnet).

 There is a $50 fee each semester for enrolling in the service.

 Please Note that TMS/Nelnet does not adjust the amount you budget without your specific instructions.
 If you wish to increase/decrease your budget to cover Barnard charges, you must advise TMS/Nelnet.

 More information on the payment plan can be found on the Bursar's Office website.